JayWood/the-seo-framework/readme.txt

 	* Open Graph plugin detection now only shows a notification, instead of removing OG output as well.
 These values may be duplicated (although undesired).
 	* When a Custom Home Page Title Tagline is set, it's now used for the Title on the description on the home page.
 	* When no Blog Tagline has been set, it will now return "Untitled".
+	* The `twitter:image:src` tag has been deprecated, it has been changed into `twitter:image`.
 * **Updated:**
 	/
 	* Several sentences to have a better English structure to what they do.